SAP/terraform-provider-btp/docs/data-sources/directory.md

 page_title: "btp_directory Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Get the details about a directory.
+  Gets the details about a directory.
   Tip:
   You must be assigned to the global account admin role, or the directory admin if the directory is configured to manage its authorizations.
   Further documentation: